 - Cape Vulture breeding status: One of the two nests (that were observed on 13 June 2023) has yielded a chick (Error!
 Reference source not found.).
 The nest is situated towards the top left-hand side of the main roost (when facing north).
 The chick is currently in a transition phase from downy to feathered plumage with an approximate age 50 days (as of 13 October 2023 and depending on hatch date).
 The chick is tended by both parents and is actively guarded.
-The attempt made by the second incubating pair appears to have been unsuccessful, but the pair still sit faithfully at the failed nest site.
-Recently the number of Cape Vultures breeding at Nelsonskop has increased to an estimated 7 nests (based on expert input received from Sonja Krueger and Brent Coverdale (Ezemvelo KZN Wildlife) during a visit in November 2024. - Cape Vulture colony size: A detailed afternoon inbound count conducted on 13 June 2023 yielded 131 adult birds.
+The attempt made by the second incubating pair appears to have been unsuccessful, but the pair still sit faithfully at the failed nest site; - Cape Vulture colony size: A detailed afternoon inbound count conducted on 13 June 2023 yielded 131 adult birds.
 It is, however, likely that more birds may have landed on other parts of the inselberg not visible at the time of the count and it is likely that the colony regularly supports well over 200 birds; - Bearded Vulture breeding: A particularly significant finding was that Bearded Vulture (Gypaetus barbatus) breed at Nelson's Kop.
 The species is listed as Critically Endangered in South Africa.
 Nelson's Kop represents the most northerly breeding site for the species in the country and the only one away from the main Drakensberg escarpment.
 The nest has been monitored on an ad hoc basis since 2006 by Rick Dillon with the last successful breeding attempt (Error!
-Reference source not found.) documented in 2014 by R. Dillon and Sonja Kruger.
-BirdLife South Africa also monitors the nest annually on behalf of the Bearded Vulture Task Force.
-Following a period where no birds were present, they have returned in recent years (est. around 2021 or 2022) and have shown definite breeding behaviour even though a specific nest could not be located (BirdlifeSA pers. comm.
-2024) Another nest was, however, found on the western face which may represent a new nest site.
+Reference source not found.) documented in 2014 (by R. Dillon and Sonja Kruger).
+Since then, and following the COVID 19 pandemic, the nest has not been comprehensively monitored.
+During the current visit, the main nest was found to be inactive.
+Another nest was, however, found on the western face which may represent a new nest site.
 A single adult (Error!
-Reference source not found.) was observed landing in close proximity to this nest;

-- Vulture restaurants: At present, the only confirmed vulture restaurant is situated at Nambiti Game Reserve 57 km southeast of Nelson's Kop.
+Reference source not found.) was observed landing in close proximity to this nest; - Vulture restaurants: At present, the only confirmed vulture restaurant is situated at Nambiti Game Reserve 57 km southeast of Nelson's Kop.
 However, the vultures have been observed feeding on carcasses in the VWC and AOI on numerous occasions; - Black Stork: A single individual was observed flying over the Cape Vulture colony.
 It is suspected that the species may be nesting on the northern aspect of Nelson's Kop; - Lanner Falcon: A pair were observed actively fending off any birds which came to close to the western cliff face.
 It is suspected that they have an active nest on Nelson's Kop; - Verreaux's Eagle: A single adult bird flew over Nelson's Kop; and - Barrat's Warbler: A pair was heard calling from a Yellowwood tree at the base of the cliff.